- Criminal trespass means entering or remaining on someone else’s property without the owner’s consent

 - Fields or areas that are being used to grow crops, which are obviously intended for harvesting.

-Failure to comply with these notices can result in a criminal trespass charge, with penalties depending on the nature of the trespass and any aggravating circumstances.
+If you don’t comply with these notices, you could end up facing a criminal trespass charge.
+The penalties will depend on the nature of the offense and whether there were any aggravating circumstances.

 Types of Criminal Trespass